Network Oblivious Transfer via Noisy Broadcast Channels: Preliminaries

-\end{lemma} We use the notation $\overline{A} \triangleq A \oplus 1$ to denote the binary complement of a bit $A \in \{0,1\}$, where $\oplus$ denotes the bitwise exclusive OR (XOR) operation.
+\begin{proof} This is the classical specialization of the standard smooth min-entropy chain rule in the quantum setting; see, e.g., Tomamichel's monograph on quantum information processing with finite resources (smooth entropy calculus) \cite{Tomamichel1,Tomamichel2}.
+Since a classical distribution is a diagonal density operator, the quantum statement applies verbatim. \end{proof} We use the notation $\overline{A} \triangleq A \oplus 1$ to denote the binary complement of a bit $A \in \{0,1\}$, where $\oplus$ denotes the bitwise exclusive OR (XOR) operation.
 This convention is used throughout the paper for all binary random variables.
 For non-binary random variables, we mean the complement component of their sets.
 Example: $i \in \{1,2\}$, if $i = 2$ then $\overline{i}=1$.

 \begin{definition} Given a random variable $X$ with alphabet $\mathcal{X}$ and probability distribution $p_X$, the \textit{Rényi entropy of order two} of a random variable $X$ is given by:

 where the \textit{collision probability} $P_c(X)$ is the probability that two independent trials of $X$ produce the same outcome.
 It is defined as: